2006 Major League Baseball postseason: (2) San Diego Padres vs. (3) St. Louis Cardinals

 In the third postseason meeting between these two teams, the Cardinals once again defeated the Padres, this time in four games, to return to the NLCS for the third straight time.

 Chris Carpenter pitched six solid innings and Albert Pujols’ two-run homer in the fourth gave the Cardinals a lead they wouldn’t relinquish as they took Game 1.
 Jeff Weaver and four other relievers helped shut out the Padres in Game 2 to go up 2–0 in the series headed back home.
 In St. Louis, the Padres won Game 3 by a 3–1 score despite leaving 14 runners on base.
-However, Carpenter and Adam Wainwright would shut down the Padres' offense in Game 4 as the Cardinals won 6–2 to advance to the ALCS.
+However, Carpenter and Adam Wainwright would shut down the Padres' offense in Game 4 as the Cardinals won 6–2 to advance to the NLCS.

 Both teams would meet again during the Wild Card round in 2020, and in that series the Padres would prevail.